 If you are concerned about your child’s academic or sports performance or think that their visual skills may need strengthening, bring them in for a functional visual evaluation.
 Drs.
 Donati and McKenzie will assess your child’s visual skills and general ocular health using standardized diagnostic tools for the most accurate examination.

-For more information and to schedule an appointment, call Bolton Vision Therapy Centre today — we look forward to hearing from you!
+For more information and to schedule an appointment, call Bolton Vision Therapy Center today — we look forward to hearing from you!

-Bolton Vision Therapy Centre serves patients from Bolton, Vaughan, Brampton , Richmond Hill, and throughout Southern Ontario.
+Bolton Vision Therapy Center serves patients from Bolton, Vaughan, Brampton , Richmond Hill, and throughout Southern Ontario.